-1.2 RSS Samples
+1.2 RSS-2 Samples

 The RSS uses cross-sectional samples of adults in the United States from two online panels: NORC at the University of Chicago's (NORC's) AmeriSpeak Panel and Ipsos's KnowledgePanel.
 Each sample is surveyed over the same time period, using the same RSS survey instrument, so that the samples can be combined.
 This allows NCHS to produce statistics more rapidly than using data from traditional NCHS household surveys that rely on trained interviewers and face-to-face data collection.
-The sample design for the first round of the Rapid Surveys System (RSS-1) is described in Section 3.1.
+The sample design for the second round of RSS (RSS-2) is described in Section 3.1.